saxent/hpcnow-labs/04-workload-manager.md

 -->
 # Hands-On 04: Workload Manager

-In this hands-on, we are going to interact with the workload manager by submitting different type of jobs, listing and cancelling them.
+In this hands-on, we are going to interact with the workload manager by submitting a different type of jobs, listing and cancelling them.

-*Estimated time : 30 minutes*
+*Estimated time: 60 minutes*

 ## Requirements
 Cluster account.